 The proficiency exam is a qualifying examination to exempt students from the specific language requirements of many WMU programs.
 Although some requirements may be fulfilled with the proficiency exam, no credit is awarded.
-This proficiency exam can be taken by new students with previous experience in French, German, Latin or Spanish.
+This proficiency exam can be taken once by new students with previous experience in French, German, Latin or Spanish.
 There is no fee for the proficiency exam.

 Native speakers of Spanish may take the examination but are not required to do so.
 They must, however, consult with a departmental advisor before registering for Spanish courses.